Theory data files

 \(\left\{ \gamma, \Sigma,g,V,V3,V8,V15,V24,V35,T3,T8,T15,T24,T35\right\}\).

 Additional information may be introduced via correction factors known internally as \(C\)-factors.
 These consist of data point by data point multiplicative corrections to the final result of the FK convolution \(\mathcal{O}\).
 These are provided by CFACTOR files, typical applications being the application of NNLO and electroweak corrections.
 For processes which depend non-linearly upon PDFs, such as cross-section ratios or asymmetries, multiple FK tables may be required for one observable.
-In this case information is provided in the form of a COMPOUND file which specifies how the results from several FK tables may be combined to produce the target observable.
-In this section we shall specify the layout of the FK, COMPOUND and CFACTOR files.
+In this case information is provided in the form of operations defined in the commondata file.

 FK file format